thewtex/thesis/introduction/background_and_significance.rst

 may decrease quality in areas that were previously calculated with only the lateral component.
 Artifacts, such as the artifact due to refraction of the pulse at the curved arterial borders [Ribbers2007]_, may be compounded [Hansen2009]_.
-How strain components ar calculated and extracted from the strain tensor also plays a roll.
-Additional noise is introduced if an approach is taken such an that one in Hansen et al., where the strain matrix is rotated to a particular orientation, and components are average at that orientation.
+How strain components are calculated and extracted from the strain tensor also plays a roll.
+Additional noise is introduced if an approach is taken such as that in Hansen et al., where the strain matrix is rotated to a particular orientation, and components are average at that orientation.
 This is because the orientation may not be the same in all compounded images.
 For example, if prinicipal components (eigenvalues of the strain matrix) are averaged, they do not necessarily correspond to the same coordinate system orientation (eigenvectors of the strain matrix).
-It is natural to try to extract 'radial' and 'circumferential' components of the strain tensor when dealing with a transverse view of an artery, because these corespond to the direction of the principal components for a simple cylinder.
+It is natural to try to extract 'radial' and 'circumferential' components of the strain tensor when dealing with a transverse view of an artery, because these correspond to the direction of the principal components for a simple cylinder.
 However, determination of the radial and circumferential directions introduce additional noise since the center of the lumen is used as a reference [Hansen2009]_ or